modelscope/agentscope/examples/Meta_tools/readme.md

     }
 }
 ```
 In the default configuration, `Meta_tool_config.json` defines a basic categorization for the MCP tools used in `example.py`.
+When DIY your meta tool system, remember to update `Meta_tool_config.json` along with your agent file.

 ### 4. Execution Situations
 - **Normal Execution**: Complete execution history with results and comprehensive summaries